dsusviela/testCiruclar/README.md

 ## Foreword

 This project is part of the HCI Course for FIng UdelaR.
-A live deply can be found [here](https://serene-glacier-24442.herokuapp.com/)
+A live deploy can be found [here](https://serene-glacier-24442.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).